FOCUS-Baby formula makers raced for FDA approval. They may be waiting a while

 The FDA requested funding for four more infant formula staff in June 2021, and received approval this March, according to an FDA timeline of its response to the shortage.
 The regulator has permitted 15 different products totalling more than 6 million cans in less than a month, it said.

-The FDA has to use extreme caution with formula standards as impurities or substandard nutrition could cause permanent disability or death in babies.
+The FDA must use extreme caution with formula standards as impurities or substandard nutrition could cause permanent disability or death in babies.

-The FDA has approved formula from Bubs Australia Ltd BUB.AX, UK-based Kendamil, Nestle SA NESN.S and Danone SA DANO.PA under the program, but Holle and Nature’s One are among many still waiting, Reuters reporting has found.

 Tim Morck, a consultant who helps companies including baby formula makers navigate FDA regulations, described the regulator's infant formula team as "way understaffed."
 FDA Commissioner Robert Califf said in a hearing in late May there are nine people reviewing applications, which totaled 26 at that time.